How SIP Trunking Hardware Benefits Your Business

 SIP Business Phones Are the Future of Telephone Systems

-Businesses trust their software with the most important aspects of their what they do.
-Money, clients, legal agreements branding...it all runs on sophisticated data networks.
+Businesses trust their software with the most important aspects of what they do.
+Money, clients, legal agreements, branding—it all runs on sophisticated data networks.
 Why would they not do the same with their phone system?
-With the amount of data that we move around every day, there's no reason not to include voice and communication as well on the network.
-SIP trunk hardware is making that possible and making it preferable to the standard phone.
+With the amount of data that companies move around every day, there's no reason not to include voice and communication as well on the network.
+SIP phone hardware is not only making that possible, but it's also preferable to the standard phone.

-For many reasons, a lot of people are emotionally attached to the security of having a landline telephone—they understand it, it's reliable and requires hardly any maintenance.
-But the trusty old Public Switched Telephone Network (PSTN), the phone system which has remained largely unchanged since the 1970's, is quietly being replaced by a system that can do so much more and integrate better with the way we live our lives today.
-SIP Trunk hardware (Standard Internet Protocol) is fundamentally changing telephony and, in a few short years, it's likely to be the only solution available.
+A lot of people are emotionally attached to the security of a landline telephone—they understand it, it's reliable and hardly requires any maintenance.
+But the trusty old public switched telephone network (PSTN), the phone system which has remained largely unchanged since the 1970s, is quietly being replaced by a system that can do much more and integrate better with the way we live our lives today.
+SIP hardware is fundamentally changing telephony and, in a few short years, it's likely to be the only solution available.

-When they consider switching to VOIP, companies cite a number of reasons for the change.
-There is often resistance from the staff who have grown used to the ways they work.
-But once a company ports all its contacts and begins using the new system, then the users begin to experience the improvements and become ambassadors for the new system.
+There is often initial resistance from staff who have grown used to the ways they work.
+But once a company ports all its contacts and begins using the new system, users will begin to experience improvements and become ambassadors for the new system.